-An implant-retained denture is ideal for patients who need to restore multiple teeth in the same area.
+An implant denture is ideal for patients who need to restore multiple teeth in the same area.
 The denture can attach to several implants at once, providing the same, reliable quality at a more cost-effective rate when compared to covering each implant with an individual restoration.
-Depending on the patient’s needs, this prosthetic can be truly fixed or it can remain removable in nature.
+Depending on the patient’s needs, this prosthetic can be truly fixed, or it can remain removable in nature.

 Because dental implants are able to help patients with varying degrees of tooth loss, the final cost of the procedure can be quite different from patient to patient.
 Individual factors such as how many teeth a patient would like to be replaced, where they are located in the mouth, and what kind of restoration is used can all make the procedure more or less expensive.

 While it’s true that implant restorations tend to cost more than other traditional options, they are actually the best financial choice long-term.
 In addition to their superior function and aesthetics, implants also last much, much longer than other restorations.
 Regular bridges and dentures typically need to be replaced every 7-10 years, while implants have been shown to last for 30 years or more.
 A patient won’t have to get the periodic maintenance necessary with other restorations, saving them a lot of time and money over the years.